gichukipaul/CustomGridManager/README.md

 ## Features

-- Number of rows and columns are configurable in the constructor
+- Number of rows and columns are configurable in the constructor.
-- supports reversed (right to left) layout
+- supports reversed (right to left) layout.
-- supports RecyclerView item animations
+- supports RecyclerView item animations.

 ## Getting Started